Skip to main content

 Overview

-User Acceptance Testing (UAT) validates that the Encore Health OS Platform meets business requirements from the end-user perspective.
+User Acceptance Testing (UAT) validates that the Encore OS Platform meets business requirements from the end-user perspective.
 This guide describes how to conduct UAT across all platform modules.
 Why UAT Matters:

 • Validates business requirements are met